DeRossoMarco/FlexMPI/README.md

 ## References ##

+* David E. Singh and Jesus Carretero.
+Combining malleability and I/O control mechanisms to enhance the execution of multiple applications.
+Journal of Systems and Software.
+2019.

 * Gonzalo Martin, David E. Singh, Maria-Cristina Marinescu and Jesus Carretero.
 Enhancing the performance of malleable MPI applications by using performance-aware dynamic reconfiguration.
 Parallel Computing.
 Vol. 46, No. 0.
 Pages: 60-77.
 2015.

 * Manuel Rodríguez-Gonzalo, David E. Singh, Javier García Blas and Jesús Carretero.
 Improving the energy efficiency of MPI applications by means of malleability.
 24th Euromicro International Conference on Parallel, Distributed and Network-based Processing (PDP).
 Heraklion, Greece, February, 2016.